Red-Portal/.emacs.d/README.md

 ## Supported Platforms<a id="sec-1-2" name="sec-1-2"></a>

-Fully tested only on emacs25 and Manjaro Linux (The best linux distro available).<br />
+Fully tested only on emacs26 and Manjaro Linux (The best linux distro available).<br />
-All platforms supporting emacs25 exept windows (The worst dev platform exsiting on earth) are supposed to be partially supported.<br />
+All platforms supporting emacs25 exept windows (The worst dev platform exsiting on earth), <br />
+are supposed to be partially supported.<br />

 ## Contribution<a id="sec-1-3" name="sec-1-3"></a>